In My Life

 "In My Life" is a song by the English rock band the Beatles, released on their 1965 studio album Rubber Soul.
 Credited to the Lennon–McCartney songwriting partnership, the song is one of only a few in which there is dispute over the primary author; John Lennon wrote the lyrics, but he and Paul McCartney later disagreed over who wrote the melody.
 George Martin contributed the piano solo bridge.

-According to Lennon, "In My Life" was his "first real major piece of work" because it was the first time he wrote about his own life.
+According to Lennon, "In My Life" was his "first real major piece of work," diverging lyrically from the more simplistic romance typical of pre-Rubber Soul Beatles songs, and instead presenting a biographical meditation on his adolescent relationships.

 In 2000, Mojo named "In My Life" the best song of all time.
 Rolling Stone ranked it number 23 on its 2004 list of "The 500 Greatest Songs of All Time", and number 98 on the 2021 revised list, as well as fifth on its list of the Beatles' "100 Greatest Songs".

 Lyrics

 In a 1980 interview, Lennon referred to this song as his "first real major piece of work" because it was the first time he had written about his own life.
 According to Lennon, the song's origins can be traced to English journalist Kenneth Allsop's remark that Lennon should write songs about his childhood.
 Afterwards, Lennon wrote a song in the form of a long poem reminiscing on those years.
 The original lyrics were based on a bus route he used to take in Liverpool, naming various sites seen along the way, including Penny Lane and Strawberry Field.

 Lennon later thought the original lyrics were "ridiculous", calling it "the most boring sort of 'What I Did on My Holidays Bus Trip' song".
 He reworked the words and replaced the specific memories with a generalised meditation on his past.
 Few lines of the original version remained in the finished song.
 According to Lennon's friend and biographer Peter Shotton, the lines "Some [friends] are dead and some are living/In my life I've loved them all" referred to himself and Stuart Sutcliffe (who died in 1962).